greatest-ape/aquatic/README.md

 ./target/release/aquatic_ws -c "aquatic-ws-config.toml"
 ```

-The configuration file values you will most likely want to adjust are
-`socket_workers` (number of threads reading from and writing to sockets) and
-`address` under the `network` section (listening address).
-This goes for all
-three protocols.
+More documentation of configuration file values might be available under
+`src/lib/config.rs` in crates `aquatic_udp`, `aquatic_http`, `aquatic_ws`.

+#### General settings

 Access control by info hash is supported for all protocols.
-Relevant part of configuration:
+The relevant part
+of configuration is:

 ```toml
 [access_list]
 mode = 'off' # Change to 'black' (blacklist) or 'white' (whitelist) path = '' # Path to text file with newline-delimited hex-encoded info hashes
 ```

-More documentation of configuration file values might be available under
-`src/lib/config.rs` in crates `aquatic_udp`, `aquatic_http`, `aquatic_ws`.

 ## Details on implementations